Arabic pop: Artistic expression and public response

 Most Arab pop concentrates on romantic themes, hence the frequent use of words like habibi (my darling) and qalbi (my sweetheart).
 Explicit references to sexuality and topics forbidden by Islam, including alcohol, are rare.
 So is the overt mention of politics, reflecting the limited democratic rights in the region, but international conflicts such as the Gulf War sometimes inspire songs such as "Saddam Saddam", a 1991 hit in support of Saddam Hussein.

 Arab pop music videos are most popular among local youth in the Levant and North Africa.
 The Gulf countries are well-known to ban or censor music videos they deem inappropriate.
 Lebanon, Jordan, Syria, Tunisia, and Morocco show the least tendency to censor or ban music videos, while Egypt has been known to ban overtly sexual and explicit music videos.

 Although tame by Western standards, female Arab popstars have been known to cause controversy with their sexuality.
 Playful lyrics, skimpy costumes, and dancing have led to quite a bit of criticism in the more conservative Islamic circles.
-Artists such as Lydia Canaan, Samira Said, Nancy Ajram, Nawal El Zoghbi, Latifa, Assala, Amal Hijazi and Haifa Wehbe have all come under fire at one time or another for the use of sexual innuendos in their music.
+Artists such as Samira Said, Nancy Ajram, Nawal El Zoghbi, Latifa, Assala, Amal Hijazi, Elissa and Haifa Wehbe have all come under fire at one time or another for the use of sexual innuendos in their music.
 This has led to bans on their music and performances in certain countries; particularly in Haifa's case.
-Lydia Canaan's provocative costumes made her a sex symbol.
-The Daily Star wrote: "On stage, with her daring looks and style, Canaan became a role model".
 In 2002, a video by Samira Said called "Youm Wara Youm" was banned by the Egyptian Parliament for being 'too sexy', similar to Nancy Ajram's music video "Akhasmak Ah".
 In addition Amal Hijazi's music video of "Baya al Ward" was heavily criticised and banned on a few music channels.
 Such extremes are rare, but such kinds of censorship are not uncommon for Arab female popstars.

-As in other countries, Arab pop stars also have been engaged in social issues, for example during the COVID-19 pandemic.
+As in other countries, Arab pop stars also have been engaged in social issues, for example during the COVID-19 pandemic, or more recently in regards to issues relating to women's rights, domestic violence and mental health, with artists such as Elissa.